ecmwf-projects/cads-messages/contents/satellite/2026-06-25-warning-satellite-lai-fapar.md

 entries: satellite-lai-fapar
 live: true
 ---
-Older dataset versions will be deprecated within the next three months.
-Only the latest version for each satellite sensor will be retained.
-Please download any earlier versions you need before they are removed.
+Version 4 will be deprecated in the next three months.
+If you require this version, please download it before it is removed.